annotation/text-fabric/docs/Use7.md

 text-fabric appname --mod=module1,module2
 ```

-Start a TF browser for appname (such as `bhsa`).
+* Start a TF browser for appname (such as `bhsa`).

-Loads extra data from module1 and module2, to be found in a github repo specfied by the
+* Loads extra data from `module1` and `module2`,
+  to be found in a github repo specfied by the
   module strings.

-You can specify as many modules as you want.
+* You can specify as many modules as you want.

-The module sgtring must have the form
+The module strings must have the form

 ```
 {org}/{repo}/{path}